thoughtbot/ruby-science/book/principles/dry.md

 # DRY

-The DRY principle - short for "don't repeat yourself" - comes from [The Pragmatic Programmer](http://pragprog.com/book/tpp/the-pragmatic-programmer).
+The DRY principleÑshort for "don't repeat yourself"Ñcomes from [The Pragmatic Programmer](http://pragprog.com/book/tpp/the-pragmatic-programmer).

-The principle states:
+This principle states:

 > Every piece of knowledge must have a single, unambiguous, authoritative
 > representation within a system.